 Good tips for shoes (i’ve never dared to buy shoes… but sure I’ll do soon with your advice!)

 My mom wants a cool vintage dress for me wedding this june.
-The theme is “breakfast at tiffanys” shes about an 8, any suggestions?posted almost 6 years ago
+The theme is “breakfast at tiffanys” shes about an 8, any suggestions?posted about 6 years ago

 Actually Forever 21 sells a lot of vintage type clothing.
 If you don’t live near one you can always shop online.
 And they have really cute oxford shoes now.
 I’ve had my eyes on some floral print ones for a while now.
 Another place is bluebirdvintage.com .I have never purchased anything from there myself, but I have heard great reviews and I have seen it in Lucky magazine several times.
 Good Luck!posted over 3 years ago